-Features (or your custom named lowest-level portfolio item) that have been planned into a release display on the left side of the page, which can be compared against a matrix of teams and iterations on the right.
+Features (or your custom-named, lowest-level portfolio items) that have been planned into a release display on the left side of the page, which can be compared against a matrix of teams and iterations on the right.

-The current release will be displayed by default.
+The current release is displayed by default.
 Select the release you want to track from the drop-down at the top of the page:

 The left side of the page lists all features and work that has been planned in the selected release.